 Can't think of a domain?
 Or maybe your preferred name is already taken?
-We've put together a comprehensive list of a few of our favorite domain name generators to help you find that memorable URL.
+We've put together a comprehensive list of a few of popular domain name generators to help you find that memorable URL.

 Coming up with a domain name for a website can be hard.
 With so many top-level domains already accounted for, it can be hard to find one that fits with what you want to create.
-First, you have to think of an original name.
+First, you have to think of an original name and make sure it’s not too competitive for SEO ranking.
 Then you have to figure out if your idea is open and available for you to buy.

-Many common domain names have been taken.
-But don’t let this discourage you.
-Business name generators and domain name search apps let you see what names are open, and can give you options that would have been hard to brainstorm on your own.
+Many common domain names have been taken, but don’t let this discourage you.
+Business name generators and domain name search apps show you what names are open and can give you options you might not think of on your own.

-Here’s a collection of 16 useful domain registration tools you can use to make finding a domain name a smoother process.
+Here’s a collection of 19 useful registration tools you can use to make finding a domain name a smooth process.

-Namecheap is both a business name generator and domain search.
-They offer multiple ways to search and filter results, allowing for precise control in generating domain name ideas.
+Namecheap is both a business name generator and domain search tool.
+They offer multiple ways to search and filter results, allowing for precise control as you generate domain name ideas.

-Namecheap is one of the best domain name generators out there and should be one of the first places you go to in searching for a name.
+Namecheap is one of the best domain name generators out there and should be one of the first places you go to search for a name.

 2. Name Ideas Generator

 At first glance, Name Ideas Generator seems like a fairly basic search.
-But putting it into action outputs a huge list of potential names, covering a variety of domain extensions.
+Once you put it into action, however, it outputs a huge list of potential names, covering a variety of domain extensions.

-Not only do you see if a domain name is available, but you get a useful list of variations.
+Not only does it search domain registrars for you, you also get a useful list of variations.
 Switching vowels, omitting letters, backward spelling, and synonyms are among just a few of the ways that Name Ideas Generator comes up with unique name ideas.

-Another great feature is being able to use search engine generated keywords in coming up with names.
+It also allows you to use search engine-generated keywords to come up with names.
 Google, Bing, YouTube, Amazon, and other platform-specific keyword generators give you even more available domain names.

-With the functionality to produce a wealth of new domain name ideas, Name Ideas Generator should be at the top of your list of tools you use in your domain name search.
+With the functionality to produce a wealth of new domain name ideas, Name Ideas Generator should another great option to use in your domain name search.

 As far as brand recognition goes, GoDaddy may be the Coca-Cola of domain name registration.

-What makes them so popular is the ease of their user experience.
+What makes them so popular is the convenient user experience.
 A simple search bar at the top beckons users to find their perfect domain name.
-It then generates a list with available top-level domains as well as variations.
+GoDaddy then generates a list with available top-level domains and variations.

 If you’re just beginning your domain name search, GoDaddy offers a great starting point with a simple search and easy way to purchase.